best-practice-and-impact/ons-spark/ons-spark/spark-overview/reading-and-writing-data-spark.md

 ````

 ### Writing out Avro files
 To write out an Avro file, you can use [`dataframe.write.format("avro").save()`](https://sparkbyexamples.com/spark/read-write-avro-file-spark-dataframe/) in PySpark.
-Note that like the method to read in Avro files, we need to specify the format and then use `save` to specify that we want to save this out.
+Note that like the method to read in Avro files, we need to specify the format and then use `save` to specify that we want to save this output.

 In SparklyR, we can use the `spark_write_avro()` function.
 This only requires two arguments: the name of the dataframe to be written to file and the output path.